Vimal567/Healthflex-assignment-timers/README.md

    - Bulk actions to start, pause, or reset all timers within a category.

 6. **User Feedback**
-   - Show a modal with a congratulatory message when a timer completes.
+   - Show snackbar with a congratulatory message when a timer completes.

 ### Enhanced Features:
 1. **Timer History**
-   - Keep a log of completed timers including the timer's name and completion time.
+   - A log of completed timers including the timer's name and completion time.
    - View the log in the "History" screen.

 2. **Customizable Alerts**